ggonnella/gfaviz/README.md

 ## Getting Started

-GfaViz need OGDF to run.
-Get OGDF here: [Latest Snapshots](http://ogdf.net/doku.php/tech:download) Note that GfaViz has only been tested with OGDF Snapshot 2017-07-23 yet, so download that one.
+GfaViz needs Qt5 and OGDF to run.
+Get OGDF here: [Latest Snapshots](http://ogdf.net/doku.php/tech:download)

+Note that GfaViz has only been tested with OGDF Snapshot 2017-07-23 yet, so download that one.

 ### Building